vectortree/cloud-drive-sharing-manager-app/README.md

 ### Analyze Sharing Changes
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717011-ba08230a-22e6-4fa3-9ab5-48ab664562a1.png" width = "60%" height = "60%"/></center>

-_When user clicks Sharing Changes, the pop-up will be shown to the user to compare between two snapshots.
-User can select only two snapshots in the right side bar, and once user clicks two snapshots, it will show the updated information between two snapshots._
+_When user clicks "Sharing Changes", the pop-up will be shown to the user to compare between two snapshots.
+User can select two snapshots in the right sidebar, and it will show the updated information between two snapshots._